bug400/capasm/README.md

   to quote a string.
 * The pseudo opcodes LST and UNL are silently ignored.

-The *capasm* assembler provides the following extensions:
+Extensions to the HP-83/85 Assembler ROM language:

 * The assembler provides built in symbol tables for the HP-85, HP-87 and HP-75.
 The *-m* option specifies which table to use.
 This makes an ORG pseudo op redundant.
 Default is to use the global symbol table for the HP-85.
+* If a program number is supplied in a NAM pseudo operation *capasm* generates a HP-87 program header.
 * A symbol cross reference listing which is activated with the *-r 2* option.
 * The maximum length of symbol names can be adjusted within the range from 6 to 12 characters.
-* The pseudo instructions for conditional assembly were extended through an ELS statement and may be nested
+* The pseudo instructions for conditional assembly were extended by an ELS statement and may be nested
 * In addition to the LNK pseudo instruction an INC statement allows including assembler source files.
 * Line numbers in the assembler source file are optional.
 * The *-x* option outputs addresses and code as hex numbers

-You can get the manuals for the HP-83/85 ROM Assembler and the HP-86/87 ROM Assembler from the [www.series80.org](http://www.series80.org) web site.
+* Non octal numbers are supported as register numbers
+* Binary (1001B or 1001b) and hexadecimal (01CH, 01Ch or 01C#) are supported.
+Note: hexadecimal numbers must always begin with a number!
+* Support for the HED and the LOC statement.
+* Support for empty literal data lists, e.g. LDM R40,=

+HED 'Quoted String'<br />
+This pseudo opcode forces a form feed.
+The quoted string is printed in the header of the page except for the first page.

+LOC  numeric constant<br />
+This statement is only supported in absolute programs.
+It forces the program counter (PC) to the numeric constant by generating an appropriate number of zero bytes.
+Does nothing, if PC is already the numeric constant.
+Generates an error, if the PC is greater.

 Installation